Follow the Leaders

 Economic Outlook Index

-About the 2013, 1st Quarter Robins School of Business / VACEOs Economic Survey
+About the 2013, Fourth Quarter Robins School of Business / VACEOs Economic Survey

-This quarters results were based on the collected responses from 72 CEOs in central Virginia.
-The average annual revenue year-to-date for CEOs responding was $9.47 million.
-The data were compared to the first quarter 2013 of 75 participants.
+The council and the Robins School collected responses from 87 CEOs in central Virginia.
+The median annual revenue year-to-date for CEOs responding was $3.1 million.
 Multiple industries are represented in the sample (for example, construction, manufacturing, finance and insurance, and retail).
+The median employment of member companies for this survey was 20.

 Business owners and CEOs who would like to participate in the next survey should contact Scot McRoberts at email@example.com.